 What about those times when our cats literally seem to groom us?
-They wash our hair, faces, and hands with rasping licks.
-There are several thoughts as to why this might be but in reality, we can only make educated guesses.
+There are several ideas as to why this might be but in reality, we can only make educated guesses.
 Why does my Maine Coon lick me?

 While it’s difficult to truly establish if cats feel complex emotions such as love, I’m certain that most of the time they lick us because they have strong feelings for us.

 Mother cats lick their kittens to keep them clean.
 Maine Coons lick themselves as part of their grooming regime.
 They lick each other as a sign of closeness so may lick us because they think we’re cats too!

 Being licked is one part of cat ownership that you just have to learn to accept and it isn’t usually anything to worry about.
 Some Maine Coons lick people more than others.

 Are you often subjected to the feel of that rough little cat tongue?
 Here are 7 popular theories as to why your Maine Coon might not be able to resist licking you:

 If your Maine Coon licks you, don’t be alarmed.
 Just as you lavish affection upon it by stroking it or giving it a hug, your Maine Coon reciprocates by licking you.

 This may not happen as much as its other displays of affection such as rubbing against your legs so when you do get a lick you can be sure your cat is demonstrating strong feelings for you.

 If your cat wakes you by licking you, it is seeking some attention from you in return – it probably wants you to get up and feed it!